EOSIO/eosio.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 ```

 ### Preparation for Upgrade
 1. Build [eosio.contracts](https://github.com/EOSIO/eosio.contracts) with `powerup` code.
-Version **1.9.2** or greater .
+Version **1.9.x** or greater .
 2. Deploy eosio.system contract to `eosio`.
-3. Create account `eosio.reserv` and ensure the account has enough at least 4 KiB of RAM.
+3. Create account `eosio.reserv` and ensure the account has enough RAM, at least 4 KiB.
 4. Deploy `powup.results.abi` to `eosio.reserv` account using `setabi`.
 The ABI can be found in the `build/contracts/eosio.system/.powerup/` directory.
 5. Enable the REX system (if not enabled).